 Word of Mouth

 The best way to engage in this form of marketing and customer experience is through what’s called ‘word of mouth’.
-Word of mouth works both ways so you want it to be good, as a positive review from a trusted friend is essential for your ongoing success.
+Word of mouth works both ways so you want it to be good.
+A positive review from a trusted friend is essential for your ongoing success.
 Consider some of the ways you can make first impressions count.

 First impressions count.
 Involve all of your staff in creating solutions as to how you can improve your customer service before someone even books in to see you or buys from you.
 There’s always more that can be done!